 3. Park near the entrance or a light pole.

 Even in well lit locations, park near the entrance or a light pole for even more security.
-If your car is in a spot where other people are walking or is bathed in light, you will be less likely to be ambushed by a criminal.
-Plus, you are more likely to see a perpetrator before it’s too late in these spots.
+If your car is in a spot where other people are walking, you will be less likely to be ambushed by a criminal.
+Plus, you are more likely to see a perpetrator before it’s too late in a well lit location.

 4. Don’t engage in road rage.